Geodesic rays and stability in the cscK problem: Preliminaries

 Any semi-ample dominating test configuration $(\mcX, \mcL) \stackrel{p_{\mcX}}{\rightarrow} X_\bC$ defines a smooth psh non-Archimedean metric $\phi_{(\mcX, \mcL)}$ on $(X^\NA, L^\NA)$ that is represented as a function on $X^\NA$ as follows: for any $v\in X^\NA$, let $G(v)$ be the Gauss extension and set:

 Here $\phi_{\triv}$ is the psh non-Archimedean metric associated to the trivial test configuration $(X_\bC, L_\bC):=(X, L)\times\bC$.
 Note that any semi-ample test configuration is equivalent to a dominating one.
 Two equivalent test configurations define the same non-Archimedean metric (by definition).
 We always denote by $\mcH^\NA=\mcH^\NA(L)$ the set of (smooth and positive) non-Archimedean metrics coming from test configurations.
-By abuse of notations, we will interchangeably use the notation of test configurations and smooth positive non-Archimedean metrics. \begin{defn}[see \cite{BFJ15, BoJ18a}] A psh metric on $L^\NA$ is a function $\phi: X^{\NA}\rightarrow \bR\cup \{-\infty\}$, not identically $-\infty$ that can be written as the limit of a decreasing sequence in $\mcH^\NA$.
+By abuse of notations, we will interchangeably use the notation of test configurations and non-Archimedean metrics in $\mcH^\NA$. \begin{defn}[{see \cite{BFJ15, BoJ18b}}] A psh metric on $L^\NA$ is a function $\phi: X^{\NA}\rightarrow \bR\cup \{-\infty\}$, not identically $-\infty$ that can be written as the limit of a decreasing sequence in $\mcH^\NA$.
 Denote by $\PSH^\NA(L)$ the set of (non-Archimedean) psh metrics on $L^\NA$.
-For simplicity, we also denote by $\PSH^{0,\NA}$ the space of continuous psh metrics. \end{defn} We will need the following basic property of psh metrics: \begin{thm}[{\cite[Theorem 5.29]{BoJ18a}}] For any $\phi\in \PSH^\NA(L)$, $((\phi-\phi_\triv)\circ r_\mcX)_{\mcX\in \fDS}$ is decreasing net of continuous functions, with limit $\phi-\phi_\triv$. \end{thm}
+For simplicity, we also denote by $\PSH^{0,\NA}$ the space of continuous psh metrics. \end{defn} Non-Archimedean psh metrics were originally characterized as limits of decreasing nets of metrics from $\mcH^\NA$ (see \cite{BFJ16}).
+Thanks to the countable regularization result in \cite[Proposition 4.7]{BFJ15}, we can indeed use decreasing sequences as in the above definition.